JackAlexanderClark/VideoGames_eCommerce/README.md

 JavaScript plays a crucial role in making the web interactive, by manipulating HTML and CSS elements based on user inputs and actions.
 Javascript can target particular elements on the webpage and then manipulate them in different ways, it can also respond to user input.
 Used for form validation, interactive maps, or dynamic content updates.
 While HTML, CSS, and JavaScript form the core of frontend web development, libraries and frameworks like Bootstrap make this process more efficient and responsive.

- Bootstrap is a potent CSS framework that helps in creating visually appealing and responsive designs with minimal effort.
+ Bootstrap is a CSS framework that helps in creating visually appealing and responsive designs with minimal effort.
+It uses a grid structure with defined rows and columns to help organise the project and frontend UI.
 It comes with pre-designed components like navigation bars, dropdowns, forms, and buttons that speed up development and ensure a consistent and modern design across different browsers and devices.

 2. Back-end:
 Django provideds a skeleton structure that has built in User models, admin backend and settings that assist in speeding up the development of a project.
 It is a web framework, acts as the middleware in a full-stack application and manages the communication between the frontend and the database.
 It plays a crucial role in handling requests from the frontend, processing data, and returning the appropriate responses.
 When a user interacts with the frontend of the website—say, by submitting a form or clicking a button—this action triggers an HTTP request.
 This request is sent to a URL, which Django maps to a specific view function through its URL dispatcher.